SoK: DARPA's AI Cyber Challenge (AIxCC): Competition Design, Architectures, and Lessons Learned: Competition Result Analysis

-\PP{CPVs Unsolved by Both PF and CRSs} A subset of CPVs remains unsolved by both PF and all CRSs, offering insights for methodological improvements.
-Some require complex reasoning beyond current CRS capabilities: \cpvd{cu3}{07} and \cpvd{cu4}{08} involve cryptographic transformations (XOR/shift computations, AES encryption with Base64 encoding) that are prone to fail due to continuous LLM hallucination and require tool-assisted verification.
-A particularly challenging case emerges from the \cc{pdfbox} \cc{ExtractTextFuzzer} harness, which embeds four timeout and two OOM CPVs (\cpvf{pb1}{03} to \cpvf{pb1}{08}).
-This configuration exposes two intertwined challenges: \ding{192} timeout bugs produce hard to distinguish crash signatures, making fine-grained deduplication difficult; \ding{193} shallow bugs block discovery of deeper ones: once \cpvf{pb1}{07} triggers, repeated timeouts prevent exploration of \cpvf{pb1}{05} and \cpvf{pb1}{06}.
-Given the complexity and risk involved, no CRS attempted on-the-fly patching or fine-grained timeout deduplication, resulting in minimal CPV coverage on this harness.
+\PP{CPVs Unsolved by Both PF and CRSs} These CPVs indicate two distinct limits. \ding{192}~\emph{Reasoning gaps.} Multi-step cryptographic transformations (\cpvd{cu3}{07}: XOR/shift; \cpvd{cu4}{08}: AES with Base64 encoding) accumulate LLM errors end-to-end, where tool-assisted verification could help. \ding{193}~\emph{Fuzzing pipeline limitations.} The \cc{pdfbox} \cc{ExtractTextFuzzer} harness embeds four timeout and two OOM CPVs (\cpvf{pb1}{03}--\cpvf{pb1}{08}) that expose two coupled weaknesses.
+First, timeouts produce near-identical crash signatures, so deduplication collapses distinct bugs into one.
+Second, a shallow timeout, once hit, keeps re-firing and prevents the fuzzer from reaching deeper bugs: once \cpvf{pb1}{07} triggers, repeated timeouts block exploration of \cpvf{pb1}{05} and \cpvf{pb1}{06}.
+No CRS attempted on-the-fly patching to bypass shallow timeouts or fine-grained timeout deduplication, yielding minimal coverage on this harness.